Connect with others who understand.

 Can You Prevent Low Potassium?

 If you have lupus nephritis, preventing low potassium might involve preventing lupus flares that may affect kidney function.
-Your healthcare provider may prescribe a corticosteroid and an immunosuppressant to reduce inflammation and maintain kidney health.
+Your healthcare provider may prescribe a corticosteroid and an immunosuppressant to reduce inflammation and help protect your kidneys.

 Other potassium-rich foods and beverages include: